urain39/retry.py/README.md

 from retry import retry

   """
   @param error: any class which based on `Exception`
-  @param max_count: optional, by default it is 3
+  @param max_count: optional, the max retry count
   @param callback: optional, be called with `retry count` before retry

   Examples: